nivedh-j/BigData-WordCount/README.md

 # BigData-WordCount

-A simple implementation of the WordCount program using the Hadoop MapReduce framework.
-This project demonstrates the basics of distributed data processing by counting word frequencies in a text dataset.
-It serves as a practical model to understand Hadoop’s MapReduce programming paradigm.
+# Overview

-{
+This project shows a simple way to run the WordCount program using the Hadoop MapReduce framework.
+It helps you understand how data processing works in a distributed system by counting how often each word appears in a text file.
+This is a good example to learn about Hadoop's MapReduce approach.

-The Word Count program is a common example that shows how the MapReduce programming model works.
-It handles a big text file by breaking it into smaller parts.
-The Map part goes through each part and records every word with a count of 1.
-Then the Reduce part brings all those counts together to find out how many times each word appears.
-This simple program clearly shows how data can be processed at the same time using pairs of keys and values in systems that spread out the work.
+The WordCount program is a common example that explains how the MapReduce model functions.
-}
+It takes a big text file and splits it into smaller parts.
+In the Map step, each part is checked, and every word is listed with a count of one.
+Then, in the Reduce step, these counts are added together to find out how many times each word appears overall.
+This simple program shows how data can be handled at the same time across many computers using key-value pairs.